open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

     {
       "openFloor": {
-        schema ": {
+        "schema": {
-          version ":"0.9.4"
+          "version": "0.9.4"
         },
-        conversation ": {
+        "conversation": {
-          id ":"someUniqueIdForTheConversation"
+          "id": "someUniqueIdForTheConversation"
         },
-        sender ": {
+        "sender": {
-          "speakerUri":"tag:some_Convener.com,2025:"
+          "speakerUri": "tag:some_Convener.com,2025:"
         },
-        "events ": [
+        "events": [
           {
-            "eventType":""uninvite",
+            "eventType": "uninvite",
-            "to" : {
+            "to": {
-              "speakerUri" : "tag:agentBeingUnivited,2025:1234"
+              "speakerUri": "tag:agentBeingUnivited,2025:1234"
             },
-            "reason" : "@brokenPolicy: agents should not contain content that is offensive or encourages illegal activity" }
+            "reason": "@brokenPolicy: agents should not contain content that is offensive or encourages illegal activity" }
         ]
       }